-Acupuncture for pregnancy relief
+Acupuncture and pregnancy

-Acupuncture for pregnancy- what to expect?
+Acupuncture in pregnancy- what to expect?

 Acupuncture has been used in China for thousands of years to regulate the female reproductive system.
 Acupuncture and TCM are based on the concept that Qi (pronounced “Chee”) or vital energy, flows through the body in channels called meridians.
 Practitioners of acupuncture and TCM work to balance the Qi in the body’s meridian and organ systems by manipulating corresponding points on the body.